kubernetes/website/content/en/blog/_posts/2021-08-11-support-for-HostProcess-Containers/index.md.md

 ## How do I use it?

-HostProcess containers can be run from with in a [HostProcess pod](/docs/tasks/configure-pod-container/create-hostprocess-container.md).
+HostProcess containers can be run from within a [HostProcess pod](/docs/tasks/configure-pod-container/create-hostprocess-container.md).
 With the feature enabled on Kubernetes version 1.22, a containerd container runtime of 1.5.4 or higher, and the latest version of hcsshim, deploying a pod spec with the